Examples of outstanding websites

 Good examples of sales copy

-You can see straight away that she hasn’t spent a lot of money in the web design, she even admits on the home page that she has made the website herself with a DIY theme; everything to show you that no matter how big (or small) your budget is, you can also sell lots with good copy.
+In fact, she admits on the home page that she created the site herself with a DIY theme; all to show you that no matter how big (or small) your budget is, you can still sell a lot with good copy.

 What they do really well